 Aren’t you carrying a portable office with you all the time?
 I am talking about the device that you use most of the time to check and reply emails, edit documents, and access the Project Management System.

 Yes, I am talking about your smartphone.
 It could be the latest iPhone X or the classic OnePlus One.

 That’s almost quite what an employee does at the office.
 But a smart office can go beyond that.
 You can navigate to your meeting’s location.
 You can provision supply to the warehouse from your Apple Watch.

 That’s we already have the infrastructure to build an intelligent office.
 The only problem is they don’t work in unison.

 This is a unique opportunity for businesses to create products that span multiple devices and give a platform for building custom apps that works with existing products and services.

 The smart office market is expected to be valued at USD 46.11 Billion by 2023, at a CAGR of 12.94% between 2017 and 2023.
 The phenomenal growth in smart and connected products combined with IoT services results in the high growth of the smart office market, a report by Markets and Markets indicates.

-A smart office lets an entire organization to simultaneously answer a client question or give reaction to a proposed idea.
+The smart office technology lets an entire organization to simultaneously answer a client question or give reaction to a proposed idea.
 This is the idea of collective intelligence.

 With so many people giving their views on same very thing at the same time, things just can’t go wrong.
 It enhances your organizations accuracy and efficiency.